 If you are a PhD student thinking about spending some time researching at Warwick, there are opportunities to come and study in Philosophy as a visiting PhD student for up to one year.
 Typically visiting research students stay in the department for 10 weeks, which is the length of one term at Warwick.
-However, we welcome visiting researchers for up to a full year, (please see the university Study pages for fee information).
-Please note, visits of less than 10 weeks do not incur tuition fees, visits of 10 weeks or over will incur 50% of the standard research student tuition fees.
+However, we welcome visiting researchers for up to a full year.
+Please note, visits of less than 12 months do not incur tuition fees.

 After you have made contact with your Warwick supervisor, you should apply to the Visiting PhD programme using the university application system.
 You will need to supply the following when you apply:

 - 1-2 page outline summarising your current research, what you plan to do at Warwick, and why you think this will benefit your research